Skip to Main Content

 Morning:

 Hotel check out in the morning.
-Due to the narrow and steep mountain roads, we will continue the land travel by private Sprinters type minibuses.
 Chihuahua prides in its handsome Government Palace lined by fine murals.
 While visiting the building, the Group Leader will interpret the murals that describe the importance of the city and the state throughout Mexican history, especially during the Revolution.
 An altar dedicated to Hidalgo, considered the Father of Mexico, reminds us of his execution behind the palace.
-We will then depart for Divisadero, taking a short detour into a Mennonite Colony to learn about the complex history and to witness the rigid lifestyle of these hard-working migrant German farmers.
+We will then board our private transportation and depart for Divisadero, taking a short detour into a Mennonite Colony to learn about the complex history and to witness the rigid lifestyle of these hard-working migrant German farmers.
 Lunch is in the home of a Mennonite family to taste an array of homemade products.

 Lunch: